 The Creative Arts play a vital part in school life at Walthamstow Hall both within the curriculum and as a part of the co-curricular programme.
-In Years 7, 8 and 9 all students study Art, Drama and Music and also have lessons in Creative Textiles and Design Technology/3D Design and many students go on to study these subjects to GCSE and A level.
-Students are also heavily involved in the Creative Arts as part of the Co-Curricular Programme.
+In Years 7, 8 and 9 all pupils study Art, Drama and Music and also have lessons in Creative Textiles and 3D Design, with many going on to study these subjects to GCSE and A Level.
+Pupils are also heavily involved in the Creative Arts as part of the Co-Curricular Programme.

 Drama is part of the lifeblood of Walthamstow Hall and our performances are widely known for their highly professional standards.
-There are a plethora of opportunities for students to work backstage or perform in school productions which are always greatly supported by fellow students, parents, staff, governors and the local community.
+There are a plethora of opportunities for pupils to work backstage or perform in school productions which are always greatly supported by fellow pupils, parents, staff, governors and the local community.

 There are many Drama productions each year beginning with the main Senior production (Years 10 – 13) in the Autumn term.
 This is followed by the Lower School production (Years 8 – 9) in the Spring term and the Year 7’s first production in the Summer term.
 These large-scale co-curricular productions are interspersed with smaller plays performed and examined as key components of the GCSE and A level Drama courses.